-Disclosure of Medical Errors and Unanticipated Outcomes

-Timely and clear apologies build trust with patients and families and reduces the risk of litigation.

-Follow this practical strategy to guide your apology, provided by an interdisciplinary team of providers and risk managers.
+IMPROVEMENT ESSENTIALS How to Disclose Medical Errors & Unanticipated Outcomes Timely and clear disclosure builds trust with patients and families and reduces the risk of litigation.
+Follow this practical strategy to guide your conversation, provided by an interdisciplinary team of providers and risk managers.
 WHAT IS DISCLOSURE?